 The Registrar collaborates with key agencies to ensure the ABR is positioned to support their requirements and achieve its intended outcomes.
 The Registrar is also the Commissioner of Taxation.
 These roles bear separate and distinct responsibilities.

-As at 30 June 2010, the ABR executive also consisted of a Deputy Registrar and an Assistant Registrar.
+As at 30 June 2011, the ABR executive also consisted of the Deputy Registrar, Mark Jackson and the Assistant Registrar, Trisha Clarke.

 The Deputy Registrar:

 The Assistant Registrar: